-The rest of the paper is organized as follows.
-Necessary background is given in Section \ref{sec:prelim}.
-In Section \ref{sec:RL}, we explore how the CN scheduling policy is learned via RELDEC and then incorporated in our learning-based sequential decoding algorithm.
-Section \ref{sec:meta-reinforcement learning} discusses how this policy is learned using AM-RELDEC and M-RELDEC.
-In Section \ref{sec:results} we discuss the experimental setup, and analyze numerical results by comparing the proposed learning-based decoding schemes to conventional LDPC decoders found in the literature.
-Section \ref{sec:concl} concludes the paper.
+{The paper is organized as follows: background on LDPC codes and reinforcement learning is is given in Section \ref{sec:prelim}.
+In Section \ref{sec:RL}, we describe how our CN scheduling policy is learned via RELDEC and then incorporated into our learning-based sequential decoding algorithm.
+Section \ref{sec:meta-RL} {discusses how our scheduling policy is learned using AM-RELDEC}.
+In Section \ref{sec:results}, we explain our experimental setup and analyze numerical results, comparing the proposed learning-based decoding schemes to LDPC decoders found in the literature.
+Section \ref{sec:concl} concludes the paper.}